 When you access and use the Services, we may collect the following categories of Personal Information from or about you:

-Company has to inform you that whenever users or subscribers use our Application or Service, in a case of an error in the Application we may collect data and information (through third party products) on your mobile phone or smartphone and it so called Log Data.
-This Log Data may include information such as your device Internet Protocol (“IP”) address, device name, operating system version, location, the configuration of the Application when utilizing our Service, the time and date and duration of usage of the Service or Application, and other statistics which may be treated as Personal Data.
+Company has to inform you that whenever users or subscribers use our Application or Service, in a case of an error in the Application we may collect data and information (through third party products) on your mobile phone or smartphone or PC and it so called Log Data.
+This Log Data may include information such as your device Internet Protocol (“IP”) address, device name or Other IDs (some common examples may include Advertising ID, Android ID, IMEI, BSSID, MAC address), operating system version, location, the configuration of the Application when utilizing our Service, the time and date and duration of usage of the Service or Application, and other statistics which may be treated as Personal Data.
 The Application does not collect sensitive information such as location when the Application is closed or not in use.

 The Service are not directed to anyone under the age of 18.
 The Site and the Application do not knowingly collect or solicit information from anyone under the age of 18, or allow anyone under the age of 18 to sign up for the Service.
+You must not use the Application if you are under the age of majority in your state.
 In the event that we learn that we have gathered personal information from anyone under the age of 18 without the consent of a parent or guardian, we will delete that information as soon as possible.
 If you believe we have collected such information, please contact us at [email protected].

 Company is committed and required by law to maintain the privacy and security of your PHI.
 We are required to follow the terms of this Notice and, except as described in this Notice, will not disclose your PHI without your authorization.
 We will let you know promptly if a breach occurs that may have compromised the privacy or security of your information.
 If you provide us with authorization to use or disclose your PHI for a specific purpose and later change your mind, please let us know in writing.